Fedict/eid-client-server/README.md

 For more information on Java Web Start, see: https://www.java.com/en/download/faq/java_webstart.xml.

+The source code of the Commons eID Project is licensed under GNU LGPL v3.0.
+The license conditions can be found in the file: LICENSE.

 ## Building

 eID Java Web Start can be build using a standard Maven build.
 Simply run the following command: